rcpenny/interviews/behaviors/BQ-Stories.md

 # 14. Deliver Results 达成业绩
 ## By providing an example, tell me when you have had to handle a variety of assignments.
 Describe the results.

-## Tell me about a time you had to deal with tight deadline and you were able/not able to meet the target
-S: hibernate5 migration. assigned to me 1 weeks b4 the ddl.
-A: Leave deprecated API part unfinished first.
-R: get migration done ontime. and finishe the migration later.

 ## What is the most difficult situation you have ever faced in your life?
 How did you handle it?
 ## Give me an example of a time when you were 75% of the way through a project, and you had to pivot strategy–how were you able to make that into a success story?